MicrosoftCloudEssentials-LearningHub/SAP-integration-AzLogicApps/README.md

 -----------------------------

 > [!IMPORTANT]
 > Comparison of approaches for handling cookie and CSRF token management.
-For official guidance, support, or more detailed information, please refer to Microsoft's official documentation or contact Microsoft directly`: [Microsoft Sales and Support](https://support.microsoft.com/contactus?ContactUsExperienceEntryPointAssetId=S.HP.SMC-HOME)
+For official guidance, support, or more detailed information, please refer to Microsoft's official documentation or contact Microsoft directly: [Microsoft Sales and Support](https://support.microsoft.com/contactus?ContactUsExperienceEntryPointAssetId=S.HP.SMC-HOME)